Important information concerning the relationship between Camber and our clients.

 This document will be provided to you at the time you open your Account with us or before we begin providing advice or trading services to you.
 If there is a significant change to the information contained in this document, we will provide you with updated information in writing as soon as reasonably possible.

-Camber is a registered portfolio manger governed by the Canadian Securities Administrators and, primarily, by the Alberta Securities Commission.
-As a portfolio manager, Camber has a fiduciary responsibility to our clients to act with care, honest, and in good faith, always putting the interest of our clients first.
+Camber is a registered portfolio manager governed by the Canadian Securities Administrators and, primarily, by the Alberta Securities Commission.
+As a portfolio manager, Camber has a fiduciary responsibility to our clients to act with care, honesty, and in good faith, always putting the interest of our clients first.
 Camber favours an investment approach that is evidenced-based and built with a long-term lens.
 Our portfolios are generally highly liquid, broadly diversified, low-cost, and tilted to emphasize areas of higher expected return.
-We are an independent company, incorporated under the laws of Alberta, wholly-owned by its employees – a team of well-mentored, experienced investment professionals with extensive knowledge of the financial services industry.
+We are an independent, private company, incorporated under the federal laws of Canada, and wholly-owned by employees – a team of well-mentored, experienced investment professionals with extensive knowledge of the financial services industry.

 Products and Services Offered